f5devcentral/volterra-workshop-10x/docs/class2/module1/module1.rst

 Module 1 - F5XC Shape Bot Defense
 #################################

-In this section, we will deploy a BIG-IP MA (Modular Architecture) in order to test several use cases covered by BIG-IP MA APM in October 2021.
+In this section, we will review the Bot Protection applied in the WAAP Policy (Bot Signature) and add Shape Bot Protection for advanced Bots.

 **Module 1 - All sections**